-Status: The 2015 application process is now open.
-Deadline: Applications must be submitted, per instructions below, by October 31, 2014Award Amount: $500 per awardNotification: Applicants will be notified in November 2014
+Status: The 2015 application process is now closed.
+Deadline: Applications must be submitted, per instructions below, by November 8, 2014Award Amount: $500 per awardNotification: Applicants will be notified in November 2014

 The Books for the World program has been established to help scientists, educators, extension personnel and other agriculturalists in developing countries acquire educational materials from APS Press and to promote international distribution of books, CDs and other APS resources.
 It is managed jointly by APS Foundation and the APS Office of International Programs.
 Individuals from any country will be eligible to apply, but preference will be given to individuals from developing countries who demonstrate financial need.
 In rare cases applicants may reside within the U.S. but in such cases they must demonstrate that they are unable to gain access to the resources by other means or that they intend to travel to an international destination to assist with agricultural development.
 The intended focus is on diagnostic tools and pest management.
 Applicants may select from any of resources available from APS Press using the current prices announced on the APS bookstore website.
 Librarians may apply on behalf of their institutions and in such cases should describe how resources will be placed in a managed library with an established borrowing system.
 Selected recipients will also receive a one-year membership to APS if they are not already members.